 Think of an EIN as the social security number for your business.
-Just as a social security number is important for U.S. citizens to have, an EIN is necessary for a business to lawfully conduct business in United States.
+Just as a social security number is important for U.S. citizens to have, an EIN is necessary for a business to lawfully conduct business in the United States.

-All U.S. companies are required to have an EIN to start a business, open a U.S. bank account, hire employees, conduct business in United States, comply with the IRS, and more.
+All U.S. companies are required to have an EIN to start a business, open a U.S. bank account, hire employees, conduct business in the United States, comply with the IRS, and more.

 International business owners registering a company in the US are required to obtain an EIN for their US company.
 In some cases, foreign companies owning assets in the US or doing business in the US are required to obtain EINs as well.

-There is a common misconception that in order to get EIN you need to have a Social Security Number (SSN).
+There is a common misconception that to get EIN you need to have a Social Security Number (SSN).
 Since most foreigners do not have a Social Security Number (SSN), the IRS has a special procedure to apply EIN for companies owned by foreigners without SSN.

 The IRS does assign EIN to non-US citizens who do not have an SSN, which requires some paperwork and understanding on how to correctly fill out that paperwork.